Hypothesize-Tech/costkatana-backend/knowledge-base/cost-optimization/README.md

 # Cost Optimization Knowledge Base

 ## Overview
-Cost optimization is the core feature of AI Cost Optimizer, providing intelligent, personalized strategies for optimizing AI usage (not just prompts) across multiple providers and models.
+Cost optimization is the core feature of CostKatana, providing intelligent, personalized strategies for optimizing AI usage (not just prompts) across multiple providers and models.
 Our revolutionary Cortex system achieves 70-95% token reduction by optimizing how AI generates responses.

 ## Core Concepts